NocahOrg/NocahOrg.github.io/Micah/MIDOS/Dev/bootloaderTools.md

 # Disk creation:

 - To create a preformatted FAT12 floppy disk image, I use the hdiutil command thats built into macos.
 It works pretty well, and I haven't had any issues with it so far.
+One thing to note is that hdiutil creates 512 root entrys, not 224.

 - When writing my bootloader to the disk image, I use a command called dd, which essentially lets you copy raw bytes from one location to another.
 I also use this when writing the OS to a real floppy disk.